(Note: to view this full-screen, click the full-screen button near the lower-right-hand corner of the video player.)

 And the difference between showing changes at the character level vs. word level (highlighted in blue above) is this: If I take the word “View” and change the “v” to lower-case, character-level will show the change as “Vview”, whereas word-level will show it as “Viewview“.
 Make sense?

-Click OK and you’ll get this:
+Click OK and you’ll get this in Word for Windows:

 Whoa, Nellie!
 That looks complicated, right?
 That’s about all the detail you could possibly stand.
 But this is actually pretty cool: